Keynote Speakers

 MedConnect will be featuring lectures from esteemed physicians, successful residents, and a panel of medical students.
 Speakers and a short biography will be revealed periodically on this webpage as the event approaches.

-Lectures from physicians will cover topics relevant for aspiring physicians challenging a modern medical world, such as the impact of COVID-19 on the medical community, the pathway to becoming a chief specialist, what their daily lives are like, and the hidden unknowns of their specific fields like surgery.
+Lectures from physicians will cover topics relevant to aspiring physicians challenging a modern medical world, such as the impact of COVID-19 on the medical community, the pathway to becoming a chief specialist, what their daily lives are like, and the hidden unknowns of their specific fields like surgery.

 Our medical students from all across Canada will be sharing their unique perspectives on medicine as taught in various MD programs, having gone through both the rigorous application process and the daily lifestyle of a physician in training.
 Giving advice on the pathway to medicine, holding specially catered workshops, and inspiring their future colleagues, the medical student panel cannot wait to meet the motivated event attendees of MedConnect.